haixingli/haixingli.github.io/index.md

 *<code style="color : lightblue">September 2022.</code>*
-The lab welcomes new graduate student Weiyi Guo.
+The lab welcomes a new graduate student Weiyi Guo.

 *<code style="color : lightblue">July 2022.</code>*
-The lab welcomes new graduate student Jianming An.
+The lab welcomes a new graduate student Jianming An.

 *<code style="color : lightblue">June 2022.</code>*
-Haixing receives the Early Career Scheme grant from the Research Grants Council (Hong Kong).
+Haixing receives the Early Career Scheme grant from the Research Grants Council of Hong Kong.